Shelling of Johnston and Palmyra: The attacks

 The first attack on the islands came on December 12, 1941.
-A Japanese submarine, 8,000 yards offshore, broke the surface and fired star shells clusters over Johnston.
+A Japanese submarine, 8,000 yards offshore, broke the surface and fired star shell clusters over Johnston.
 The US Marine crews of 5-inch coastal guns tried to find the submarine with star shells, after which the submarine withdrew.

 On the night of December 15, a US Navy supply ship, William Ward Burrows, arrived at dusk to drop off supplies for Marines stranded on Wake, and to retrieve civilian contractors and return to Pearl Harbor.
 Crew members of Burrows and Marines on Johnston spotted a flash at sea.
 The first bracket of shells landed on Johnston, and at least one hit the powerhouse, causing a fire that engulfed the building.
 The Marines returned fire for ten minutes until the submarine ceased firing.

 There was a similar attack on the night of December 21.
 A final attack came on the 22nd, when a Japanese submarine fired a star shell cluster and six shells at Johnston, knocking down a homing tower and wounding a Marine.
 Fire from Marine-crewed coastal batteries forced the submarine to submerge.

 Palmyra (located 900 miles southeast of Johnston), was attacked once, on December 24, 1941.
 A Japanese submarine fired on Palmyra and a US Navy dredge, Sacramento, which sat in the atoll's lagoon.
 The shells did minor damage to the Sacramento before the submarine was driven back by 5-inch gunfire.